Otunola/project-2/README.md

 13. Since NginX is properly installed, Now you can install PHP to process code and generate dynamic content for the web server. the packages needed will be installed with this command : sudo apt install php-fpm php-mysql
 14. the version of the php installation can be checked with the command : php -v You now have your PHP components installed.
-Next, you will configure Nginx to use them
+Next, you will configure Nginx to use them.

+ To encapsulate configuration details and host more than one domain on a single server. in this project we create another directory to add to the default one instead of modifying the default.

+ 15. the new directory is named projectLEMP and created witht the command : sudo mkdir /var/www/projectLEMP
+ 16. Assign ownership of the directory with the current user : sudo chown -R $USER:$USER /var/www/projectLEMP